 With Shark Week near, kids are probably drawing all sorts of sharks and underwater scenes.
-You can display them using this fun Hammerhead Shark Magnet that doubles as an easy, DIY shark craft!
+You can display them using this fun Hammerhead Shark Magnet that doubles as an easy five minute crafts for kids!

 Our boys loved making their own shark magnets and I am confident your kids will too.
 Once done, use them to chomp down and display important notes, shark drawings and all sorts of fun anywhere you can use a magnet!